Cheekbone Reduction, Zygoma Reduction in Bangkok, Thailand

 Cheekbone surgery, also known as malar osteotomy, is one of the most popular procedures that experienced doctors perform to improve the face of patients whose cheekbones give it a square look, which can lead people to lose confidence.

-Who is a good candidate for Cheekbone Reduction?
+Who is a good candidate for Cheek Reduction Surgery?

 Patients with prominent, rounded cheeks or those who have a narrow face and wide cheekbones.
 The ideal candidate must also be healthy and have realistic expectations.